onqtam/headjack/src/topics.md

-"the role of LLMs in interfacing with data"

-- Web 3: the Giant Global Graph
-    - Show everything related - "Pull that up Jamie"
-    - Curators & labelers

-"THE LIMITS OF LANGUAGE"

-- Incentives & algorithms

-- organizing information
-    - drowning in language
-    - structured data & machine readability
-    - Thought-graphs as the source of long-form

 <!-- toc -->

 ██████████████████████████████████████████████████████████████████
 # infinite possibilities
 # Giant global graph - open data
 ██████████████████████████████████████████████████████████████████

-Follow preferences of others - not just as notifications for changes but also the ability to automatically adopt them

 Sociology and how anyone can do it - picture: mirror We can all do what sociologists do